Key Takeaways

 SEO ROI (Return on Investment) is a measure of the profitability of your SEO efforts compared to the resources invested.
 It helps businesses measure the effectiveness of their SEO strategies in generating revenue and achieving business objectives.

-Can I track conversion specifically to SEO?
+Can I track conversions specifically to SEO?

-Yes you can, but not with 100% precision.
+Yes, you can, but not with 100% precision.
 Tracking conversions with 100% precision solely to SEO efforts can be challenging due to the interconnected nature of digital marketing channels and the potential for cross-channel interactions.
-Conversions often result from a combination of various touchpoints, including paid ads, organic social media, brand recognition, and other factors, in addition to SEO.

 What factors contribute to SEO ROI?